About the Program

 Declaring the Minor

 A letter grade of C- or higher is required in ENV DES 1 to declare the minor.
-To declare, students must submit the CED Request to Add Minor Form, available on the CED website.
+To declare, students must submit the CED Minor Declaration Form, available on the CED website.
 Once this request has been approved, you will see the minor added to your Cal Central student profile.
 It is your responsibility to track your progress towards minor completion using the Academic Progress Report and CED Advising Services.

 Other Major and Minors Offered by the Department of Architecture

 - A letter grade of C- or higher in ENV DES 1 is required to declare the minor.
-To declare, students must submit the CED Request to Add Minor Form, available on the CED website.
+To declare, students must submit the CED Minor Declaration Form, available on the CED website.

 - Each course used to fulfill minor requirements must be completed with a letter grade of C- or above.